Early-Reflections/POI-prediction/mapping/TLDR.md

 http://localhost:4173
 ```

-You should see the animated NYC trajectories cycling through scenarios with
+You should see the animated trajectories cycling through scenarios with
 predicted POIs.